sawyerclick/CMSvelte/README.md

 ### Adding and removing graphics

 CMSvelte's power is dynamic placement unrestrained by content.
-After build, you can place the `<figure data-chart="CHART-ID">` elements anywhere in the CMS and they will load.
+After build, you can place the `<figure data-cmsvelte="CHART-ID">` elements anywhere in the CMS and they will load.

-To place graphics, edit `index.html` by adding or removing figures such as this: `<figure data-chart="CHART-ID"></figure>`.
+To place graphics, edit `index.html` by adding or removing figures such as this: `<figure data-cmsvelte="CHART-ID"></figure>`.

 Then, in `src/main.js`, import your wrapper component up top and add the applicable data to the component array.
 Every object in this array should have 1) a matching `<figure>` element in index.html and 2) an imported component: